-- An outline, at a high-level, of the key research objectives of the proposed research programme, identifying the critical novel discoveries/inventions/innovations that are to be sought by the Centre and why they are important. - A detailed description of the Centre's Research Programme, with reference to the proposed Platform Research component of the Centre and each of the proposed Targeted Projects.
+- An outline, at a high-level, of the key research objectives of the proposed research programme, identifying the critical novel discoveries/inventions/innovations that are to be sought by the Centre and why they are important. - A detailed description of the Centre's Research Programme, with reference to the proposed Platform Research component of the Centre and each of the proposed Targeted Projects and how they will comply with the definition of "effective collaboration" and the conditions relating to the use and/or allocation of research results/IPR in accordance the Framework (see Section 2.4 above).
 The specific aims, objectives, milestones and deliverables of each should be described clearly and concisely.
 SFI acknowledges that the aims, objectives and milestones of each Targeted Projects may not be known.
-If they are not known, please provide a high-level overview of the type of Targeted Project that will form the basis of your business plan.

-- Convincing evidence as to why the proposed research is relevant, timely and novel. - A project plan, identifying any dependencies between the Platform Research and Targeted Projects, or the Targeted Projects with each other.
+If they are not known, please provide a high-level overview of the type of Targeted Project that will form the basis of your business plan. - Convincing evidence as to why the proposed research is relevant, timely and novel. - A project plan, identifying any dependencies between the Platform Research and Targeted Projects, or the Targeted Projects with each other.